 At international level, the EU works closely together with and is a major donor for international partners such as UNODC, INCB, UNAIDS, the World Health Organization (WHO), the Council of Europe and the World Customs Organization (WCO).
 Finally, the EU participates actively in the work of the United Nations Commission on Narcotic Drugs in Vienna, where the EU Member States work together to act as a coherent group of nations.

 The Instrument for Pre-accession Assistance (IPA) provides funding for all pre-accession activities covering: transition assistance and institution building; cross- border cooperation; regional development; human resources development; and rural development.
-In the field of drugs, IPA supports the technical cooperation between the EMCDDA and Turkey, Croatia and the Western Balkans.
+In the field of drugs, IPA supports the technical cooperation between the EMCDDA and Turkey and the Western Balkans.

 The Technical Assistance and Information Exchange Instrument (TAIEX) provides short-term technical assistance in the form of seminars, expert and study visits, training etc.

 The ENP action plans place drugs cooperation within the framework of the fight against organised crime and regional cooperation as well as national efforts to develop adequate prevention, treatment and rehabilitation programmes.
 The TAIEX instrument is at the disposal of ENP countries and Russia to help build capacity to formulate strategies.

 The European Neighbourhood Policy and Partnership Instrument (ENPI) provides funding to support reforms in the ENP countries and funds are allocated according to the priorities and needs agreed together with the beneficiary countries in the individual country programmes.

 The Commission encourages the ENP partners to use the ENPI to implement the drugs priorities under the ENP action plans.
 Cooperation between the ENP countries and the EU agencies, such as the EMCDDA, is encouraged.